-After certification all class members are notified that they are part of a class action.
-All class members are included in the class action unless they “opt out”.
+After certification, all class members are notified that they are part of a class action.
+All class members are included in the class action unless they “opt out.”
 In general, some of the factors considered by lawyers when deciding whether to file a case as a class action include:

-Common Characteristics Of a Class Action Case
+Common Characteristics Of A Class Action Case

-Typically to be certified as a class action in California there must be a group of people who were injured in a similar fashion as the class representative and suffered similar damages.
+Typically to be certified as a class action in California, there must be a group of people who were injured in a similar fashion as the class representative and suffered similar damages.
 Class actions often contain hundreds or thousands of class members.
 Lawyers use class actions to “join” people into one case as opposed to having to file individual lawsuits.
-Think about it this way: If you are the only person who suffered injury or damage your case cannot be certified as a class action.
-However, if a large group of people suffered injuries and damages similar to yours it may be possible for you to represent the entire group as the plaintiff in a class action.
+Think about it this way: If you are the only person who suffered injury or damage, your case cannot be certified as a class action.
+However, if a large group of people suffered injuries and damages similar to yours, it may be possible for you to represent the entire group as the plaintiff in a class action.

 By way of example, assume one million defective tires were sold in California.
 The defect in all the tires could cause a catastrophic failure at any time.
 Such a case would be a good candidate for a class action.
 Why?
-Because everyone who purchased the defective tires shares common injury (they bought defective tires) and damage (the defect makes the tires unsafe and the tires have to be replaced).
+Because everyone who purchased the defective tires shares a common injury (they bought defective tires) and damage (the defect makes the tires unsafe so the tires have to be replaced).

-In a class action the class representative must be able to adequately represent the interests of the class.
-In the above example, if the defective tire caused serious injuries to a number of people but the class representative was not injured the court could refuse to certify the class representative to represent the interests of the class.
+In a class action, the class representative must be able to adequately represent the interests of the class.
+In the above example, if the defective tire caused serious injuries to a number of people but the class representative was not injured, the court could refuse to certify the class representative to represent the interests of the class.

 The law surrounding class actions generally uses the terms “numerosity, commonality, typicality and adequacy of representation” in connection with class action certification.
 Your attorney must be familiar with these terms and how they apply to the facts of your case.

-Gregory M. Garrison has been certified as lead class counsel in federal and state courts throughout California and has litigated many class action cases.
-In order to assure you get the best possible representation call Gregory M. Garrison, APC, at 619-798-9501 or complete our online contact form.
+Gregory M. Garrison has been certified as lead class counsel in Federal and State courts throughout California and has litigated many class action cases.
+In order to assure you get the best possible representation, call Gregory M. Garrison, APC, at 619-798-9501 or complete our online contact form.
 Consultations are free.
 Choosing the wrong lawyer isn’t.